Design

 Serifs are those little decorative strokes you see on letters.
 They first appeared in the Latin Alphabet when people carved words into stone in Ancient Rome.
 The stone carvers followed brush marks, creating these serifs at the ends and corners of the strokes.

-Serif fonts are often used in long texts in printed media like books, newspapers, and magazines because they are considered easy to read.
+Serif fonts are often used in long texts in printed media like books, newspapers, and magazines because they are considered easy to read fonts.
 Times New Roman, Georgia, Palatino, and Garamond are some common Serif fonts.
 The main goal of using these fonts is to make your message clear and readable when you're trying to create something beautiful and eye-catching.

 How to Use Serif Fonts Effectively